Veteran Mentor Courts

 Lake County Veterans Treatment Court

-The Lake County Veterans Treatment Court (VTC) was established in 2014 to serve veterans with substance use and/or mental health issues involved in the justice system.
-This multi-track program was developed to link eligible veterans to individually tailored programs or services while promoting public safety.
+The Lake County Veterans Treatment Court (VTC) celebrated its 10th anniversary in 2024 and assists veterans with substance use and/or mental health issues who are involved in the justice system.
+This multi-track program was developed to connect eligible veterans to individually tailored programs or services while ensuring public safety.

 Established: 2014